Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: Introduction

 Data-driven machine learning techniques have shown substantial potential in tackling complex problems that are challenging for traditional optimizations, largely due to the abundance of data and increased computational capabilities.
 However, the vast quantity of data collected or generated by the ever-increasing and diverse range of \ac{IoT} devices may contain sensitive and private information about individuals or industries.
 Sharing this raw information with other parties poses inevitable concerns.

 To address privacy and security concerns, a line of \ac{DL} frameworks, such as \ac{FL}~\cite{mcmahan_FL_2017} and split learning~\cite{Gupta_2018_split_learning}, has been proposed.
 In such frameworks, clients are not required to transmit their data to any third party; instead, only model parameter or intermediate activation output has to be communicated.
 Such \ac{DL} has drawn immense attention in the past few years and is being considered for integration (or already is integrated) into real-world mobile/edge applications~\cite{Li2020_reviewFL_applications}, e.g., Google Gboard~\cite{hard_2019_FLmobilekeyboard}.
 Compared to within-cluster \ac{DL}, several challenges arise in this \ac{DL} scenario~\cite{LiTian_FL_hetero_survey_2020}: i)~the communication latency is far from negligible~\cite{Zhu_delayedGradientAveraging_2021}; ii)~heterogeneity in terms of data distribution and quantity and system itself (communication latency, computational capacity, etc.).
 One of the key goals of the research community has been to \emph{enable faster DL training while maintaining good accuracy}.
 Significant research has been devoted to gradient or model update compression techniques to reduce the communication/computation load~\cite{Banerjee_FLCompression_2021, Sattler_RobustCommEfficient_FL_Compression_2020, Chiappa_FedPAQ_Quantization_2020, Shlezinger_VectorQuantizationFL_2021}.
 Even with the significantly reduced communication payload, the training time remains highly impacted by the communication delays.
 A substantial portion of the training latency persists due to the synchronous property of \ac{DL} and the inherent system heterogeneity.
 For instance, in synchronous FL, the server needs to wait until it receives all selected clients' updates before aggregating them to a new global model for the next \ac{CR}.
 As a result, the \ac{DL} training latency is determined by the slowest \acp{UE}, referred to as stragglers~\cite{LiTian_FL_hetero_survey_2020}.
 A line of research has focused on asynchronous DL, which relaxes the need to wait for all client updates~\cite{Xu_AsyncFL_Survey_2023} by proceeding the model aggregation after a certain time regardless of missing some of clients updates.
 However, even in asynchronous DL, the fastest users still experience idle times while communicating and receiving model updates.
 An even more efficient asynchronous framework called overlapped communication and computing FL has been proposed~\cite{Zhu_delayedGradientAveraging_2021, Chen_FLoverlapComputationCommunication_2023}.
 This framework allows \acp{UE} to continue their local updates while communicating their model updates.
 Correction terms are added to adjust the training performance.
-However, the aforementioned works are not directly applicable to wireless connected devices; specific design criteria have to be considered for mobile devices~\cite{Lim_FL_MEC_Survey_2020}.
+However, asynchronous distributed edge learning frameworks often overlook the practical constraints of scarce wireless bandwidth and limited energy budget of wireless edge devices.
+In wireless settings, specific design criteria must therefore be considered~\cite{Lim_FL_MEC_Survey_2020}.